Krishnagiri: Tourism

 The museum in this District is known for traditional culture, art and architecture, heritage and historical background is a blessing in disguise, to spread the traditional and heritage, culture and art of Tamil Nadu and Krishnagiri District in particular.
 This museum has operated since 1993 AD, and is on Gandhi Salai in Krishnagiri.
 Historical monuments are preserved and exhibited here.
 It is not only a place of tourism but also a center of education.
 This museum collects the monuments, classifies and preserves them to conduct research on their historical worthiness.
 The Krishnagiri Mountain is famous for its well preserved fortress of Vijayanagar emperors, which later came under the rule of British empire.

 Politics

 In the Tamil Nadu Legislature, Krishnagiri state assembly constituency is a part of Krishnagiri Lok Sabha constituency.
-In the 2021Tamil Nadu Legislative Assembly election, the assembly seat was won by, K. Ashok Kumar of All India Anna Dravida Munnetra Kazhagam (ADMK).
+In the 2026 Tamil Nadu Legislative Assembly election, the assembly seat was won by, P. Mukundhan of Tamilaga Vettri Kazhagam (TVK).

 In the Parliament of India, the Krishnagiri Lok Sabha Constituency is held by politician A. Chellakumar.

-In the Krishnagiri Assembly Constituency Municipal Chairman is represented by Dravida Munnetra Kazhagam Paritha Navab, Krishnagiri District Secretary of Students Youth Wing.